ChrimsonBits/C-Unity-Gravity-Script/README.md

 Works and tested on Unity 2021.3.131f

-Gravscript_v1: Functions perfectly but produces errors in console.
+Gravscript_v1: Functions perfectly but produces errors in console when script is applied to an object taged as "Planet" but everything still functions properly
 Gravscript_v2: Should function but currently untested.

 How to use: